 It was soon our turn to take the High Speed Train to London.
-Heading out in to the bright city lights it was time to say farewell to S number 2, leaving her with the bouquet in hand (wedding number 4 please!) to head north and us to the wild west of London’s Heathrow Airport!
+Heading out in to the bright city lights it was time to say farewell to S number two, leaving her with the bouquet in hand (wedding number four please!) to head north and us to the wild west of London’s Heathrow Airport!

 Still our short bus trip from Hounslow West to the Renaissance (now not a dump! – or maybe not as we found out a year later) had time for more drama as a man arose from his seat to berate the adjacent bus driver for not letting him on at the previous stop.
 Fun times!

 Hotel: The Renaissance LHR